-Let us restrict for a moment to the case of symmetric progressions, that is if an element belongs to the sequence then its negative does.
-Two possibilities exist: $a=0$ (central) and $a=\pm q/2$ (non-central).
-Note that if $0,q,\dots,m q$ in $E_d(\Q)$, then $-q,\dots,-m q$ in $E_d(\Q)$ too.
-Therefore we denote by
+Let us restrict for a moment to the case of symmetric progressions, i.e progressions such that if an element belongs to the sequence then its opposite does.
+There are two possibilities: else $a=0$ (central) or $a=\pm q/2$ (non-central).
+Note that if $0,q,\dots,m q$ belong to $E_d(\Q)$, then also $-q,\dots,-m q$ do.
+Therefore we denote